Info for

 • Clinical study technologist

-If you are a domestic or internationally educated student with a degree or diploma in a directly related field of study, you may be eligible for the fast-track delivery.
+If you are a domestic or internationally educated student with a degree or diploma in a directly related field of study, you may be eligible for fast-track delivery.
 Please see the fast-track program for more details: www.durhamcollege.ca/btyf.

 Program Learning Outcomes